 All the metrics you will find here are aggregated to give you a full cluster level experience.
 For example, the shared datastores utilization graph aggregates all the multipleHostAccess datastores in the cluster so you won’t see local storage here as we hope it does not participate in your vm storage.

-If you need to aggregate clusters, you want to use the Multi Cluster FullStats dashboard and select the clusters you want to participate in the graphs.
+If you need to aggregate clusters, you want to use the All Cluster FullStats dashboard and select the clusters you want to participate in the graphs.

 The ESX FullStats dashboard is similar to the Cluster FullStats but for standalone ESX servers.
 Because we focus on ESX resources here, we did not aggregated the datastore and vmnic metrics.
 You’ll find a graph for every single one of them but you can select which one will be displayed if not all.